systemd/systemd/docs/CODING_STYLE.md

   implement the public shared object we provide (sd-bus, sd-login, sd-id128, nss-systemd, nss-mymachines, nss-resolve, nss-myhostname, pam_systemd), must be located in `src/basic` (those objects are not allowed to link to libsystemd-shared.so).
-Conversly, anything which is shared between multiple components and does not need to be in `src/basic/`, should be in `src/shared/`.
+Conversely, anything which is shared between multiple components and does not need to be in `src/basic/`, should be in `src/shared/`.